Coal mining in the Philippines

 Coal mining in the Philippines has a long history dating back to the 1800s during the Spanish colonization of the islands.
 The Philippines consumes more coal than it can produce and coal is the main source of electricity.
 20% of the country's coal supply is used by the cement industry (in 2005).

 As of September 31, 2005, the in situ coal reserves of the Philippines amounts to 458 million metric tons which is about 18% of the country's total coal resource potential amounting 2.53 e9MT.

 75% of the country's coal supply is imported.
 In the 1990s, the country saw increase in the import of coal due to large coal-fired power plants being built in the country and specifically designed to burn imported coal.

-Semirara Mining Corporation is the largest coal producer in the country whose primary mine is in Semirara Island.
+Semirara Mining and Power Corporation is the largest coal producer in the country whose primary mine is in Semirara Island.
 The company accounts for 92% of the country's coal production according to the Department of Energy.